Heart Rate Variability (HRV) Measurement Timing: Morning or Night?

 We measure HRV because it is a marker of the body’s response to stress.
 If we want to capture such a response in a meaningful and actionable way, we need to measure it in a reproducible context, at rest, far from other transitory stressors that would confound the measurement.
 Typically, this means in the morning or the night - and not continuously.

 If we experience late stressors (evening workouts, a large dinner, alcohol intake, etc.), this might impact our night data to a greater extent.
 The night comes first, and therefore our HRV is suppressed even if we might have bounced back by the morning.
-Wearables are convenient, and heavily marketed, but night data might in fact miss the point when it comes to morning readiness or recovery, due to measurement timing, especially if you work out in the afternoon or evening.
+Wearables are convenient and heavily marketed, but night data might in fact miss the point when it comes to morning readiness or recovery, due to measurement timing, especially if you work out in the afternoon or evening or if you periodize your nutrition depending on the upcoming workouts (e.g. having more carbs the night before a hard session), as many endurance athletes do.

 Analyzing a response to a workout at different time points (night, and then morning) simply shows how physiology gradually returns to normal, but this has implications for the interpretation and guidance provided.